Turtel216/Xanadu/README.md

    limelight a + b
 }
 ```

-> [!CAUTION]
-> Even though function calls are implemented, a function declartion with arguments currently causes a seg fault.

 The **limelight** keyword in the above example functions just as a **return** keyword in other languages